Placeholder-Software/wasmbox/docs/advanced/determinism.md

 ## WASI

 WASI (Web Assembly System Interface) provides access to system resources such as clocks, random numbers and the file system.
-All of these resources are non-deterministic by.
+All of these resources are non-deterministic by nature.

 Wasmbox provides multiple implementations of most WASI features, some of which can be used to provide determinism.
 For example the [Random Number Generator](../reference/code/WASI/random.md) has two implementations: [CryptoRandomSource](../reference/code/WASI/random.md#cryptorandomsource) provides truly random numbers (non-deterministic) and the [FastRandomSource](../reference/code/WASI/random.md#fastrandomsource) provides pseudo random numbers from a seed value (deterministic).